Peter Daland

-Peter Daland (April 12, 1921 – October 20, 2014) was an International Swimming Hall of Fame U.S. Olympic and collegiate swim coach from the United States, best-known for coaching the University of Southern California Trojans swim team to nine NCAA championships from 1957-1992.
-Daland started Philadelphia's Suburban Swim Club around 1950, an outstanding youth program, which he coached through 1955, then served briefly as an Assistant Coach at Yale from 1955-56, where he was mentored by Olympic Coach and long serving Yale Head Coach Bob Kiphuth.
+Peter Daland (April 12, 1921 – October 20, 2014) was an International Swimming Hall of Fame, U.S. Olympic and collegiate swim coach from the United States, best known for coaching the University of Southern California Trojans swim team to nine NCAA championships between 1957 and 1992.
+Daland started Philadelphia's Suburban Swim Club around 1950, an outstanding youth program, which he coached through 1955, then served briefly as an Assistant Coach at Yale from 1955 to 1956, where he was mentored by Olympic Coach and long serving Yale Head Coach Bob Kiphuth.

+Early life

-He was born in New York City to Elliot and Katherine Daland, but grew up in Philadelphia, where after college, he began a coaching career that spanned over 40 years.
+Daland was born in New York City to Elliot and Katherine Daland, but grew up in Philadelphia, where after college, he began a coaching career that spanned over 40 years.
 Peter's more traditional father was slow to approve his unorthodox choice of careers.

 Daland attended Harvard University as did his father, and grandfather, before he enlisted in the United States Army for World War II.
 After the war, he graduated from Swarthmore College in 1948 and got his first coaching job at the Rose Valley Suburban League in Rose Valley, Pennsylvania, where he won 8 straight Suburban League titles (1947-55).
 Around 1950, he founded and was the first coach of the Suburban Swim Club, now called the Suburban Seahawks Club in Newtown Square, Pennsylvania and later served as an assistant coach to Bob Kiphuth at Yale University.

 In 1956, he decided to take Horace Greeley's advice to head west and became coach at the University of Southern California in Los Angeles and the Los Angeles Athletic Club.
 Recognizing the future of California swimming, and showing persistence, Daland endured rejection from fifty California clubs that turned down his application.
 Demonstrating his early success, in 1958, after two years on the USC coaching staff, he returned to Yale with 5 USC Freshmen and won the National AAU Team Title from the New Haven Swim Club.